AljoschaMeyer/bamboo/README.md

 Since signatures and hashes are computed over concrete bytes rather than abstract descriptions, bamboo defines a precise binary encoding for the log entries.
 It uses multiformats so that new cryptographic primitives can be introduced without having to change the specification.
 The encoding is defined as the concatenation of the following byte strings:

+-   `author`, the 32 bytes that make up the [ed25519](https://ed25519.cr.yp.to/) public key of the log's author
+- `log_id`, the 64 bit integer that serves to distinguish different logs by the same author
 -   `tag`, either a zero byte (`0x00`) to indicate a regular log entry, or a one byte (`0x01`) to indicate an end-of-log marker.
 No other values are valid.
 This can serve as an extension point: Future protocols that should be compatible with bamboo can use different tag values to introduce new functionality, for example signing primitives other than [ed25519](https://ed25519.cr.yp.to/).
--   `payload_hash`, the hash of the payload, encoded as a canonical, binary [yamf-hash](https://github.com/AljoschaMeyer/yamf-hash).
--   `size`, the size of the payload, encoded as a canonical [VarU64](https://github.com/AljoschaMeyer/varu64).
--   `author`, the 32 bytes that make up the [ed25519](https://ed25519.cr.yp.to/) public key of the log's author
 -   `seqnum`, the sequence number of the entry, encoded as a canonical [VarU64](https://github.com/AljoschaMeyer/varu64).
 Note that this limits the maximum size of logs to 2^64 - 1.
 -   `backlink`, the hash of the previous log entry, encoded as a canonical, binary [yamf-hash](https://github.com/AljoschaMeyer/yamf-hash).
 This is omitted if the `seqnum` is one.
 -   `lipmaalink`, the hash of an older log entry, encoded as a canonical, binary [yamf-hash](https://github.com/AljoschaMeyer/yamf-hash).
 For details on which entry the lipmaalink has to point to, see the next section.
 This is omitted if the `seqnum` is one.
+-   `size`, the size of the payload, encoded as a canonical [VarU64](https://github.com/AljoschaMeyer/varu64).
+-   `payload_hash`, the hash of the payload, encoded as a canonical, binary [yamf-hash](https://github.com/AljoschaMeyer/yamf-hash).
 -   `sig`, the signature obtained from signing the previous data with the author's private key, encoded as a canonical [VarU64](https://github.com/AljoschaMeyer/varu64) followed by that many bytes (the raw signature).

 Note that peers don't necessarily have to adhere to this encoding when persisting or exchanging data.
 In some cases, author, tag, seqnum, backlinks and payload_hash can be reconstructed without them having to be transmitted.
 This encoding is only binding for signature verification and hash computation, nothing more.